subpolare/life-calendar/README.md

 cd life-calendar
 ```

-Make sure that [Docker](https://www.docker.com/get-started) in installed and run the following step (if you want to see the logs, run with `-d`):
+Make sure that [Docker](https://www.docker.com/get-started) is installed and run the following step (if you want to see the logs, run with `-d`):

 ```bash
 docker compose up --build